zanbaldwin/playing-around-with-symfony-http-preloading/README.md

         $bookRequest = $this->http->request(
             Request::METHOD_GET,
             'http://localhost:8000/book/1',
-            // Specify in the options you want Link header suggestions to be preloaded.
+            // Specify you want Link header suggestions to be preloaded.
             ['extra' => ['fetch_preload' => true]]
         );

-        // As soon as the first chunk of the body arrives, the headers are available and PreloadHttpClient will parse
+        // As soon as the first chunk of the body arrives, the headers are available
-        // all Link headers for preload requests.
-Then make a background request for each preload URL which is then put
+        // and PreloadHttpClient will parse all Link headers for preload requests.
+        // Then make a background request for each preload URL which is then put in
-        // in an in-memory cache.
+        //an in-memory cache.

-        // Blocking call, will wait for the whole request to complete (meaning preload headers have already been parsed).
+        // Blocking call, will wait for the whole request to complete (meaning preload
+        // headers have already been parsed).
         $bookContent = $bookRequest->toArray();

-        // Request to "http://localhost:8000/author/1" already made in background, RequestInterface object returned from
+        // Request to "http://localhost:8000/author/1" already made in background,
-        // in-memory cache.
+        // RequestInterface object returned from in-memory cache.
         $authorRequest = $this->http->request(
             Request::METHOD_GET,
             sprintf('http://localhost:8000/author/%d', $bookContent['author']),
             [],
-            // In order to use the cache, specify the original request that this preload came from.
-This is to ensure
+            // In order to use the cache, specify the original request that this preload
-            // that preload requests aren't "global", they belong to a specific original request.
+            // came from.
+This is to ensure that preload requests aren't "global",
+            // they belong to a specific original request.
             $bookRequest
         );
-        // Blocking call, author request was made ahead of time but not guaranteed to be complete by this point.
+        // Blocking call, author request was made ahead of time but not guaranteed
+        // to be complete by this point.
         $authorContent = $authorRequest->toArray();

         return new JsonResponse([